WHops/NAHRwhals/README.md

 Depending on git version, this folder may appear empty.
 In this case, switch to the main branch with `git checkout main`.

-### (2) Install
+### (3) Install

-You can install with the following command, which uses devtools::install to resolve R dependencies.
-This typically takes a few minutes.
-NOTE: In case this fails, it might be an option to install dependencies manually (in this case, please report an issue so we can improve accessibility for future users!).
+You can install with the following command, which simply calls devtools::install.

 `Rscript install_package.R`